Information Commons Technology

 Info Commons computer workstations are dedicated to working, learning and research.
 You can use these computers to access productivity and design software, job and career websites, email, BPL databases, and news and information sites.
 The following sites and services have been blocked: streaming video, social networks, chat, online games, and adult sites.

 The Info Commons has seven meeting rooms that Adult cardholders (age 17 and older) are welcome to reserve directly.
 Each meeting room offers a flatscreen display to facilitate instruction, webinars, and collaboration.
 The largest of the seven meeting rooms (Meeting Room 4) features a SMART board interactive whiteboard.
-All displays include speakers and the appropriate cables to connect to your own laptop for audio as well as video.
+(Please note that as of December 2013, the SMART Board is not working.
+We will fix it as soon as possible.)
+All displays include speakers and the appropriate cables to connect to your own device (the library does not provide laptops) for audio as well as video.
+As of October 30, 2013, the audio output with the VGA cable for the flatscreen is not working.
+We hope to have this fixed as soon as possible.
 Central Library's wireless Internet access is available throughout the space, but there is also a data jack in each room.

-Ethernet cables and Mac-to-HDMI and Mac-to-VGA adapters can be borrowed to use in the meeting rooms, depending on availability.
+Ethernet cables, Mac-to-HDMI, Mac-to-VGA, and Lightning-to-VGA adapters can be borrowed to use in the meeting rooms, depending on availability.
 We also have a limited number of whiteboards and dry erase markers for public use.
 To borrow items, you will need to leave your library card at the reference desk.

-The Info Commons lab is equipped with both Macbook Pro and Hewlett-Packard laptops that are available to the public during classes and workshops.
+The Info Commons lab has both Macbook Pro and Hewlett-Packard laptops that are available to the public during classes and workshops.
 The laptops feature the same software and applications as their desktop counterparts.

 The lab is also equipped with a projector and assistive listening technology.